top of page

 Our Nursing Team

 Ella graduated from the University of Bristol with a BSc in Veterinary Nursing and Biomedical Sciences.
-Since joining us in 2021, she has gone from strength to strength and has become an integral part of the team.
-She is actively involved in training our student nurses, taking nursing consults and performing anaesthesia.
-In the operating theatre she generally knows what our surgeons need before they need it and competes with Andy to see who can take the most perfect x-ray.
+Since joining us in 2021, she has gone from strength to strength and is now an integral part of the team.
+She plays a key role in training student nurses, monitoring anaesthetics, and managing our incredible nursing team.
+In the operating theatre she generally knows what our surgeons need before they need it and enjoys a friendly rivalry with Andy over who can produce the most perfect x-ray.

 Registered Veterinary Nurse